 The USB device allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.
-In addition to the 2 USB 2.0 ports at the front panel, the system board provides 3 USB 2.0 ports through the internal pin headers.
+In addition to the 4 external ports on the front panel, the system board provides 3 USB 2.0 ports through internal pin headers.